ravendb/docs/version_2_5/docs/client-api/querying/static-indexes/configuring-index-options.markdown

 The default values for each field are `FieldStorage.No` in Stores and `FieldIndexing.Default` in Indexes.

 Setting `FieldIndexing.No` causes values to not be available in where clauses when querying (similarly to not being present in the original projection). `FieldIndexing.NotAnalyzed` causes whole properties to be treated as a single token and matches must be exact, similarly to using a KeywordAnalyzer on this field.
 The latter is useful for product Ids, for example. `FieldIndexing.Analyzed` allows to perform full text search operations against the field. `FieldIndexing.Default` will index the field as a single term, in lower case.

+##Term Vectors

+[Term Vector](http://en.wikipedia.org/wiki/Vector_space_model) is a representation of a text document as a vector of identifiers that can be used for similarity searches, information filtering, information retrieval and indexing.
+In RavenDB the features like [MoreLikeThis](../../../server/extending/bundles/morelikethis) or [text highlighting](searching#highlights) are leveraging the term vectors to acomplish their purposes.

+To create an index and enable Term Vectors on a specific field we can create index using `AbstractIndexCreationTask` and specify term vectors there or define our term vectors in `IndexDefinition` (directly or using `IndexDefinitionBuilder`).

+{CODE configuring_index_options_1@ClientApi\Querying\StaticIndexes\ConfiguringIndexOptions.cs /}

+{CODE configuring_index_options_2@ClientApi\Querying\StaticIndexes\ConfiguringIndexOptions.cs /}

+The available Term Vector options are:

+{CODE configuring_index_options_3@ClientApi\Querying\StaticIndexes\ConfiguringIndexOptions.cs /}